The Telescopes: History

 Their debut release was a split flexi disc with Loop on the Cheree label in 1988, which was given away with the Sowing Seeds fanzine.
 There followed their debut single, "Kick the Wall", and "7th# Disaster" also on Cheree Records.
+At this time the band consisted of Stephen Lawrie, David Fitzgerald (lead guitar), Joanna Doran (rhythm guitar), Robert Brooks (bass guitar) and Dominic Dillon (drums).
 They moved to the American What Goes On Records and released their debut album Taste and "The Perfect Needle" single which is perhaps their most famous song.
 A live album appeared on Fierce Records and following What Goes On’s bankruptcy they signed to Creation Records.
 In contrast to Tastes noise-rock, a more laid back sound followed, described by journalist Alexis Petridis as having "an almost fragile sense of elegance and melody", and the band scraped the lower reaches of the UK Singles Chart with the single "Flying", and released The Telescopes, their second album, in 1992.
 Lawrie explained the change in direction: "Your idea of perfection changes as you move on.
 I think we still hold the same approach to our music now, we still try just as many mad ideas, it's just a lot more subtle and works to a different end".

-In 2002 they made a surprise return with Third Wave on Double Agent Records.
+In 2002 they returned with Third Wave on Double Agent Records.
 In 2005 they released their fourth album #4 on their own Antenna Records.
 By this time they were a much more experimental band specialising in electronic soundscapes.
 In July 2011, the band were invited by Portishead to perform at the ATP I'll Be Your Mirror at Alexandra Palace in London, where they performed songs from their debut album.
 An event repeated at Austin Psych Fest 2012 curated by The Reverberation Appreciation Society.